Female Genital Mutilation (FGM) violates a girl's human rights.

 As the Maasai find new ways to preserve their tradition and resist external pressures to change their ways, the effectiveness of solutions based entirely on law enforcement diminishes.
 We must work with all members of the Maasai community to find alternative rite of passage ceremonies that are recognized by the community but that do not require female genital mutilation (FGM).

-Attending a private boarding school, where the girls are educated, housed and fed during the school semester, significantly decreases the chances that these girls be submitted to female genital mutilation (FGM) and early marriage.
+Attending a private boarding school, where the girls are educated, housed and fed during the school semester, significantly decreases the chances that these girls be submitted to female genital mutilation (FGM) and child marriage.

 Most Maasai girls dream of going to school, but rarely have the opportunity to do so.
 Why?
+One of the primary reasons is perceived gender roles.

 Pastoral communities such as the Maasai do not truly perceive the value of investing in a girl’s education, who’s future is destined to be one of domestic servitude.
 And because when a girl marries, she joins her husband’s family, parents often fail to see what benefits they will reap from their daughter’s education.
 Marrying a daughter early isn’t seen to impact her future wellbeing and is often, quite to the contrary, seen as improving her circumstances.
 It is also considered to be a means of protecting her virtue, as it reduces the likelihood of her falling pregnant before marriage.